• Inspiration and comfort

 Welcome to St John the Divine, Merton

-We welcome and encourage all people to join us.
+We welcome and encourage all people to worship God with us.
 St John's is part of the

 Merton Priory Team Ministry.

-Whether or not you are new to the area, you are especially welcome to join us in our acts of worship and other activities
+Whether or not you are new to the area, you are most welcome to join us in our acts of worship

 and share in our Anglican tradition.